sourmash-bio/sourmash/doc/tutorial-lemonade.md

 If you scan the results quickly, you'll see that one MAG has matches in genus Prosthecochloris, another MAG has matches to Chlorobaculum, and one has matches to Candidatus Moranbacteria.

-Let's classify them "officially" using sourmash and an average nucleotide identify threshold of 0.8 -
+Let's classify them "officially" using sourmash and an average nucleotide identity threshold of 0.8 -
 ```
 sourmash tax genome -g MAG*.x.gtdb.csv \
     -t gtdb-rs207.taxonomy.sqldb -F human \